-Charles T. Davis / Thelma T. Price Faculty / Staff Award - This award honors a Penn State faculty member, staff member, or administrator who has gone above and beyond the call of his/her normal university duties, and has given unselfishly of his/her time and talents in advancing diversity at Penn State.
+2018 - LaKeisha Wolf '01 - President of the Black Caucus during "The Village" sit-in and other demonstrations, Executive Director of UJAMMA Collective award honors a Penn State faculty member, staff member, or administrator who has gone above and beyond the call of his/her normal university duties and has given unselfishly of his/her time and talents in advancing diversity at Penn State.
 The recipient of this award does not have to be a Penn State alumnus.